 we grow slow

-A movement helping to slow down childhood by spending more time in green & less time on screens.
+We grow slow A movement helping to slow down childhood by spending more time in green & less time on screens.

 We grow slow launched in 2022 with the aim of using our profit share for good; to help refuge seeking and marginalised children connect with nature to nurture a sense of place & belonging.

-With our children being described as ‘digital natives’ we knew that a sense of belonging and a connection to nature was something that we all needed.
+With our children being described as ‘digital natives’ we knew that a sense of belonging and a connection to nature was something that we all greatly needed.

-We provide research & resources for all families to choose a slower way to grow, by sharing creative ways to connect to the wild, to increase safety online and to build community support.
+We provide research & resources for families to choose a slower way to grow, by sharing creative ways to connect to the wild, to increase safety online and to build community support.

 Time looks different for all families.
 Free time, green time and screen time varies.Some families have less access to green space & less community support.
 Marginalised children can often live in a liminal space, lost in the in-between, without access to nature & all it’s wonderful benefits.